JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7931 days**.

-And here is a just a random fact -  **The largest earthworm on record was found in South Africa and measured 22 feet**.
+And here is a just a random fact -  **Storks were a symbol of fertility in Europe and were considered to bring good luck**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)